 The Coronavirus Aid, Relief, and Economic Security (CARES) Act provides funding for the Blinn College District to distribute emergency grant funds to eligible students.
 Blinn signed the Certification and Agreement form and submitted it to the Department of Education in order to receive funds for Emergency Financial Aid Grants to eligible students under Section 18004(a)(1) of the CARES Act.

-Students who apply by the June 30, 2020, deadline are eligible to receive a maximum award of $1,000 in CARES Act grant funds as long as funds are available.
-To be eligible, students must complete and submit a 2019-20 Free Application for Federal Student Aid (FAFSA).
+Students are eligible to receive a maximum award of $1,000 in CARES Act grant funds as long as funds were available.

 Expenses may be considered for CARES Act emergency grant assistance if they were incurred in “direct relation to the disruption of campus operations due to the coronavirus.”
 These may include: